Asking the cat for directions...

 npm install -g my-skills

-# Add a skill from a GitHub repo
+# Add all skills from a repo

-ms add code-review
+ms add curiouslycory/my-skills --all

-# Search for skills
+# Search installed + favorited skills

 ms find "pr review"